 Welcome to the Ultimate BG3 Halsin Build Guide.
 In this guide, we will explain how to create a powerful Druid build for Halsin in Baldur’s Gate 3.
 We’ll be using the Circle of the Moon subclass, which places the greatest emphasis on Wild Shape transformations while retaining an excellent spellcasting ability.

 Please visit our Best BG3 Builds overview page for more builds.
-The BG3 Halsin Build is very similar to our Best BG3 Druid Build, which also utilizes the Circle of the Moon subclass.
-Additionally, we also have a BG3 Jaheira Build Druid Guide.
-To get an overview of all classes please visit the BG3 Classes overview page.
+For more Druid Builds, check our Druid Builds category page.
+The BG3 Halsin Build is very similar to our Best BG3 Druid Build, which also utilises the Circle of the Moon subclass.
+If you are interested in builds for the other members of your party, check our BG3 Origin & Companion Builds category page.
+To get an overview of all classes, please visit the BG3 Classes overview page.

-This BG3 Halsin Build works on any difficulty for both PC and Console (PS5 and Xbox Series X/S).
+This BG3 Halsin Build was last updated in October 2025.
+It works on any difficulty for both PC and Console (PS5 and Xbox Series X/S).

 Table of Contents for the BG3 Halsin Build: